vincent-4/lotus/docs/sem_sim_join.rst

 Overview
 ---------
-The similairty join matches tuples from the right and left table according to their semantic similarity, rather than an arbitrary natural-language predicate.
+The similarity join matches tuples from the right and left table according to their semantic similarity, rather than an arbitrary natural-language predicate.
 Akin to an equi-join in standard relational algebra, the semantic similarity join is a specialized semantic join, can be heavily optimized using the semantic index.